Let Me Go (3 Doors Down song)

 "Let Me Go" is a song by American rock band 3 Doors Down, released on November 22, 2004, as the lead single from their third studio album, Seventeen Days (2005).
-The song peaked number 14 on both the US Billboard Hot 100 and Modern Rock Tracks charts, and number six on the Billboard Mainstream Rock Tracks chart.
+The song peaked number 14 on both the US Billboard Hot 100 and Modern Rock Tracks charts, as well as number six on the Billboard Mainstream Rock Tracks chart.

 Writing

 According to 3 Doors Down lead singer Brad Arnold, "Let Me Go" was originally written for Spider-Man 2 soundtrack but didn't end up on the film's soundtrack.
 Arnold explained that "we liked it so much, we kept it for ourselves."
 Arnold wanted to keep the song, "because it also had meaning to me personally."
 Lyrically "Let Me Go" is a break-up song.

 Music video

 The music video was directed by Wayne Isham and features actors Jodi Lyn O'Keefe and Jesse Metcalfe as two young high school students whose relationship seems to be the ideal, but which soon is shattered by a devastating secret.
 O'Keefe appears to be nothing more than the average all-American type on the surface, but her secret night job as a stripper at a strip club called Jumbo's Clown Room shows a different side.
 Metcalfe, upon realizing this, acts coldly and eventually separates from her.
 The rest of the video shows them both showing remorse over this hasty decision.
 At the very end, Metcalfe discovers that O'Keefe's night efforts was only being used to support her final secret: her young baby daughter.
 Throughout the clip, the band is seen performing on a rainy city street illuminated with several backlights.
 In an interview with 3 Doors Down, it was revealed that a later idea was that O'Keefe hated being a stripper.